Six Steps to Ease Workplace Transitions.

 Have you lost a key worker recently?
 If you employ people, it’s inevitable that you will experience transitions.
 Employees retire, receive promotions, move on to other opportunities, quit suddenly, or get fired.
 Rarely do these events happen without some strain or stress.
 Have you experienced the departure of a direct report or partner?
 Hopefully, you weren’t too surprised.
 (If the news of a key employee’s departure came as a shock to you, then you may want to revisit your current 1:1 and workgroup communication strategy, but that’s a topic for another article.)
 Regardless, when employees leave, leaders must manage the transition effectively and efficiently.

 Times of transition are opportunities.
 Too often, in the hurried haze of an employee’s departure, critical opportunities to finish well are missed.
 Emotions can rise and reactionary responses can rule.
 Be careful to not let these distractions absorb the critical hours you have to end one “season” well and start the next strong.
-Even with a typical two-week notice for a full-time employee, you have potentially 80 hours to get as much accomplished as possible for everyone’s benefit.
+With a typical departure and “two-week notice”, you potentially have 80 hours to accomplish as much as possible – for everyone’s benefit.

 Consider an “upward” focus when employees move on.
 The outline below should help guide you, your team, and the departing employee as you all work together to move successfully from your current to a future state: